|The PMP Exam: How to Pass on Your First Try

 |(4.2 / 5)

-I have written this post to do Andy Crowe PMP 5th edition book review.
-This book is based on PMBOK Guide 5th edition.
-It has a very catchy description “How To Pass On Your First Try“.
+I have written this post to do Andy Crowe PMP 6th edition book review.
+This book is based on PMBOK Guide 6th edition.
+It has a very catchy description “How To Pass On Your First Try”.
 Let me give you an overview of the book, how well it is written, and what are its pros & cons.
-You can also read my article on Head First vs Rita Mulcahy, Andy Crowe and Kim Heldman that compares this book against other best selling books on Amazon.
+You can also read my article on Head First vs Rita Mulcahy vs Andy Crowe vs Kim Heldman vs Anrew Ramdayal that compares this book against other best selling books on Amazon.

 The PMP Exam – How To Pass On Your First Try?

-I immediately bought a copy of of this book after our conversation.
+I immediately made amends and bought a copy of of this book.
 I studied the book and liked it instantly because of its simplicity.
 Since then, I have kept myself updated with latest edition of the book.
 In the year 2008, Andy’s book was not very popular.
 But its popularity has grown steadily over the years.
 Today, this book is one of the Best Selling PMP Exam Prep books.

 Let us review the book from a critique’s perspective.

 The PMP Exam By Andy Crowe / Velociteach

 Andy’s book is written in a very simple but formal & structured language.
 You will feel very comfortable while reading the book.
 As you read the book, it makes you feel confident about passing the exam.
 I think the style of the writing and the language of the book would appeal to most of the readers.

 The book is true to its name.
 It is written to make you pass the exam.
 It is devoid of any extraneous details that might confuse the reader.
 It gives you the right ingredients to succeed in the PMP Exam.